EnkiDoctor/Neural_bandit/README.md

 # Neural contextual bandit project
-This is a repo for research of Du Junye in terms of Neural Bandit under assortment settings
+This is a repo for research purpose of Du Junye in terms of Neural Bandit under assortment settings.

+*Supervisor:* Dr. Yang Yu and Mr. Zhang Hongbin

 ### Algorithm description
 ![Alt text](readme_fig/3fig.png)